-- Students should understand that matter is composed of different particles and that gases and particles (solids) are given off when matter is burned. - Students need to know what properties of matter are.
+- Students should understand that matter is composed of different particles and that gases and particles (solids) are given off when matter is burned. - Students need to know what the properties of matter are.
 Properties of matter are the traits or characteristics of a substance.
-Properties include all the ways you can describe something using your five senses as well as what the substance can or cannot react with chemically. - Students should know what a chemical reaction is.
-A chemical reaction is when atoms in molecules are rearranged to create new molecules.
+Properties include all the ways you can describe something using your five senses and what the substance can or cannot react with chemically. - Students should know what a chemical reaction is.
+A chemical reaction is when atoms in molecules rearrange to create new molecules.
 Students do not need to know about chemical reactions in detail.
-They need to know what a chemical reaction is and how they work on paper in terms of reactants and products.
+Students need to understand what a chemical reaction is and how they work in reactants and products.
 Combustion is when oxygen reacts with a fuel to produce carbon dioxide and water.
-When this happens energy is released.
+When this happens, energy is released.

 Teacher Step by Step: A 3-D lesson should insist that students think deeply.
 Provide time and space for the students to experience the phenomenon and ask questions.
+The student sheet provided below provides guidance but is only an example of how students might respond.

-- 1. Introduce Phenomenon: Show this video clip of paper burning (:32 sec.). - 2.
+- 1. Introduce Phenomenon: With proper ventilation, burn some paper as a demo or show this video clip of paper burning (:32 sec.). - 2.
 Ask students what questions they have and record them on the student sheet.
 Give the students time to share some of their questions. - 3.
 Have students draw a model of what they think is happening to the particles of paper as it burns. - 4.
 Show the students the demonstration of a candle in a jar.
-Place a blob of clay to the bottom of a glass bottle and stand the candle in the clay.
+Place a blob of clay on the bottom of a glass bottle and stand the candle in the clay.
 Put on the lid.
-Record the mass of the bottle, candle and lid.
+Record the mass of the bottle, candle, and lid.

-- 5. Take the lid off and quickly light the candle putting the lid back on.
+- 5. Take the lid off and quickly light the candle, putting the lid back on.
 After the candle has gone out, record the mass. - 6.
 Ask students what questions they have and record them. - 7.
 Have students draw a model. - 8.
-Show the video Matter Cannot be Destroyed (6:58 min).
+Show the video Matter Cannot Be Destroyed (6:58 min) or this video on The Law Of Conservation of Mass (4:36).
 Students will write a statement about the number of particles (atoms) when they go through a chemical change of combustion.
 Reinforce that this process is called the Conservation of Matter. - 9.
-This next part can be done as a demonstration or an activity with the students. - a.
+You can do this next step either as a demonstration or an activity with the students. - a.
 For demonstration, read this article and make sure to practice.
-See step 6 in the student hand out sheet. - b.
-For the activity, challenge students to relight the candle without touching the lighter flame to the wick of the candle.
-Hand out the materials, candle, pie pan, straw, long stemmed lighter and clay.
+See step 6 in the student handout sheet.

+- b.
+For the activity, challenge students to relight the candle without touching the lighter flame to the candle's wick.
+Hand out the materials, candle, pie pan, straw, long-stemmed lighter, and clay.
 Secure the candle to the pie pan with the clay.
-Light the candle and let it burn at least one minute.
+Light the candle and let it burn for at least one minute.
 Blow out the candle using a quick puff of air with the straw and try to relight it with the flame at various positions: on the candle wick, to the side of the candle wick, and above the wick.
 The students will record their results and construct an explanation.
-See step 7 in the student hand out sheet. - 10.
-Students will construct a claim, evidence and reasoning statement.
+See step 7 in the student handout sheet. - 10.
+Students will construct a claim, evidence, and reasoning statement.

 Assessment of Student Learning.
-Students will construct a model of and write a statement explaining the Law of Conservation of Matter in their own words.
+Students will construct a model and write a statement explaining the Law of Conservation of Matter in their own words.